tjmidnight/StackSetup/README.md

 # StackSetup
-Currently supports:          apache2, nginx, python-django php7.0, mysql
+Currently supports:          apache2, nginx, django, php7.0, mysql
 <br>Current Planned Updates: mariadb, LetsEncrypt

 This is an all in one, single script solution to setting up server stacks.
 No instructions are included, though it is well commented.
 This is configured for a Proxmox or similar LXC environment, as such django does not utilize pip (at this time) though it is installed.
 If you don't know what LXC is or to do with a .sh file, this is probably not for you.